ads-mirrors/macos-alt-tab-macos-wiki-lwouis/Home.md

 ## Usage

 AltTab works similarly to Apple's built-in `command-tab` application switcher, but for specific windows.
 It is activated by holding down the `alt` (also known as `option`) key, and pressing `tab`.
-By default, it shows a scrollable list of thumbnails for all open windows.
+By default, it shows a scrollable list of thumbnails for all open windows, from all active applications.
+The display of thumbnails can be restricted to only the active application, by using `alt` with `` ` `` (the "backtick" key) instead of `tab`.

 While continuing to hold down `alt`, repeatedly pressing `tab` cycles forward through the thumbnails, and pressing the `shift` key cycles backwards.
 The arrow keys, or hovering the mouse pointer over a thumbnail, can also be used.
 Releasing `alt`, pressing the `space` bar, or clicking on a thumbnail, displays the selected window.
 Pressing `esc` cancels.
-The display of thumbnails can be restricted to only the active application, by using `alt` with `` ` `` (the "backtick" key) instead of `tab`.

 The thumbnail list is rearranged in "most recently used order", so that quickly pressing `alt-tab` will switch back and forth between the two most recently used windows.